cchandre/Polarimetry/README.md

 *Method to compute the* `Calculated dark value`: The stack is paved with non-overlapping cells of 20x20 pixels.
 The mean value of the first element of the stack (first angle) is computed for each cell.
 The average over all angles of the cell with the smallest mean value is the `Calculated dark value`.

-#### Offset angle
+#### Polarization

-The value of the offset angle used in the analysis is indicated.
+* The value of the offset angle used in the analysis is indicated.
 This angle is in degrees measured according to the convention mentioned in the [Options](#options-tab) tab.
 In order to manually change this value, the switch should be set to 'On'.

+* Select the polarization direction as clockwise or counter-clockwise.

-#### Disk Cone (for 1PF)
+#### Disk cone / Calibration data (for 1PF and 4POLAR)

-The drop down menu lists all the disk cones included in the app.
+For 1PF: The drop down menu lists all the disk cones included in the app.
 If the disk cone to be used is not in the list, select `other`and download the appropriate disk cone.
 The choice of disk cone also sets the value for the offset angle.
 Click on the button <img src="https://github.com/cchandre/Polarimetry/blob/master/pypolar/icons/photo.png" alt=" " width="30"/> `Display` to visualize the disk cone used in the `1PF` analysis.
 The name of the disk cone used in the analysis is displayed on the lower part of the panel.

-#### Calibration Data (for 4POLAR)

-The first drop down menu lists all the calibration data included in the app.
+For 4POLAR: The first drop down menu lists all the calibration data included in the app.
 If the calibration data to be used is not in the list, select `other`and download the appropriate calibration data.
 The calibration data is a `.mat` file with a name of the type `Calib*.mat` containing a 4x4 matrix *K*.
 The name of the calibration data used in the analysis is displayed on the lower part of the panel.
 Select the distribution of the polarization angles (0&deg;, 45&deg;, 90&deg;, 135&deg;) using the second drop down menu: UL (upper left), UR (upper right), LR (lower right) and LL (lower left).

 #### Binning